CopilotKit/CopilotKit/SECURITY.md

 This email address is delivered to a small security team.
 Your email will be acknowledged within 24 hours and please be specific with the issue you have found.

-If you have not received a reply to your email within 48 hours, or have not heard from the security team for the past five days, please DM someone from CopilotKit in our community.
+If you have not received a reply to your email within 48 hours, or have not heard from the security team for the past five days, please DM someone from CopilotKit in our [Discord Community](https://discord.com/invite/6dffbvGU3D).

 Please note that our community is a public area.
 When escalating at this venue, please do not discuss your issue.
 Simply say that you’re trying to get a hold of someone from the security team.